Skip to content

 How to interpret your scores

-Objektiv anchors 5.0 to the population average and enforces a real bell curve.
-A practical reading: 5 to 6is the rich improvement zone — you're statistically average and small changes (a better cut, a corrected color palette, a fit adjustment) can move you a full point.
-High 6s to mid 7s is genuinely above average and usually means one or two layers are already strong; the work is in lifting the weakest sub-score.
-High 7s through 8s is top-decile territory — the model has to defend that range against a strict rubric, and a 9 requires explicit justification or it gets rejected server-side.
-A high score isn't a destination; a calibrated 6 with a clear path forward is more useful than an inflated 9 you can't do anything with.
-You can see how four composite scores look in practice on the example profile Sarah Chen.
+Objektiv anchors 5.0 to the population average and keeps a real bell curve.
+In practice that means: 5 to 6is the best improvement zone — you're statistically average, and small changes (a better cut, a fixed color palette, a fit adjustment) can move you a whole point.
+High 6s to mid 7s is genuinely above average; usually one or two layers are already strong and the work is dragging up the weakest sub-score.
+High 7s through 8s is top-decile, and the model has to defend a score in that range against a strict rubric.
+Anything above 9 needs explicit justification or our server rejects it.
+A calibrated 6 with a clear next step beats an inflated 9 you can't do anything with.
+For a sense of what four composite scores look like together, see the example profile Sarah Chen.

 What to do with the output

-The dashboard is built around a ranked action list, not a leaderboard.
-Recommendations are sorted by expected impact, then by reversibility and cost.
-A typical first plan looks like: address the highest-impact presentation lever (often hair or beard shape), then rotate two or three pieces in the closet toward your color season, then attack a single skin or grooming item with a defined timeline.
-Cosmetic procedures sit at the bottom of the list by design — they're irreversible, expensive, and almost never the highest-leverage move for someone who hasn't exhausted the reversible ones first.
+The dashboard is a ranked action list, not a leaderboard.
+Recommendations are sorted by expected impact, then by how reversible and how expensive each one is.
+A reasonable first plan usually looks something like this: fix the biggest presentation lever (often hair or beard shape), swap two or three closet pieces toward your color season, and pick one skin or grooming item to work on for a defined window.
+Cosmetic procedures sit at the bottom of the list on purpose — they're permanent, expensive, and almost never the smart first move for someone who hasn't worked through the reversible options first.

-Track the same metrics again in four to six weeks under similar lighting.
-Real progress shows up as the weakest sub-score moving first, not as the composite jumping a point overnight.
-The harmony number won't change much in a month — geometry is fairly fixed — but presentation scores can move quickly once you know which lever to pull, and skin scores tend to follow over a longer timeline.
-That's what objective analysis is for: a baseline you can measure against, not a number to identify with.
+Re-run the analysis four to six weeks later in similar lighting.
+Real progress shows up as the weakest sub-score climbing first, not as the composite jumping a point overnight.
+The harmony number probably won't move much in a month — geometry is mostly fixed — but presentation scores respond fast once you know what lever to pull, and skin scores follow on a longer timeline.
+That's the value of running this kind of analysis at all: a baseline you can actually measure against, not a number to identify with.
 The recommendations matter more than the score, and the trend matters more than either.

 Run your own analysis